IainStevenson/docker.multi.service.reverse.proxy/src/certificates.md

 admin@myRootCA.development
 ```

-NOTE: These can pretty much be anything you like.
+NOTE: These can pretty much be anything you like but you should use a real country code.

 # Convert the root Certificate to PFX to be able to import it into Windows